-DRAINAGE IN BUILDINGS - 2024
+DRAINAGE IN BUILDINGS (0.4 points)

 This virtual event will contribute to the continuing development of the architectural professional by providing further mobility and transportability within the field of applying and understanding principles of architectural technology.
 Price shown is exclusive of VAT - VAT will be added on Invoice.